m133225/Tasky/README.md

 # Tasky

+## Credits

+1. The team members of my project group, [cs2103aug2015-w10-4j](https://github.com/cs2103aug2015-w10-4j), for the initialization of the Tasky project (up to [V0.5](https://github.com/cs2103aug2015-w10-4j/main))

 ## Introduction
-Tasky is a _command-line_ calendar program that aims to accommodate busy users that are capable of typing quickly, such as students or office workers.
+Tasky is a _command-line_ calendar program that aims to accommodate busy users who are capable of typing quickly, such as students and office workers.

-This is an open source project for CS2103 module.
+This is an open source project.

 ## Installation
-To install Tasky, clone the repository using the following command:

-	git clone git://github.com/cs2103aug2015-w10-4j/main.git

-Then, enter the downloaded "main" folder, and type the following to compile the source code:

-	javac -d bin -sourcepath src -cp gson-2.3.1.jar src/logic/Logic.java

-Note that you only have to do this once for each Tasky update.
+Download the latest release at [Releases](https://github.com/m133225/Tasky/releases).

-After compiling, execute the following command to launch Tasky!
+Simply double click the .jar file to run Tasky!

-	java -cp bin logic.Logic

-## Adding a task (command: add)
+## Adding tasks (command: add)

 	add task123 by 11 sep 2015

 This is an example to add a task using the *add* keyword with description "task123" and date 11 sep 2015.
 It is optional to specify the year of the task, i.e. the year will be defaulted to the current year if not indicated by the user (as shown below).

 Note that the keyword to specify the end date field here is 'by'.
-We can also use the keyword pairs 'start... end' or 'from... to' to specify the starting and ending date-time for the event:
+You can also use the keyword pairs 'start... end' or 'from... to' to specify the starting and ending date-time for the event:

 	add task 123 start 11 sep end 15 sep